 According to an article in the Daily Telegraph, one of the key drivers behind the increased CGT take is the buy-to-let sector.

 It cites a number of other factors that have eaten into landlords’ profits.
-These include a 3% Stamp Duty surcharge and regulations such as the tenant fee ban.
+These include a 3% Stamp Duty (5% from October 2024) surcharge and regulations such as the tenant fee ban.

 Certainly, the figures cited in the article suggest than many landlords have started selling up.
 130,000 buy-to-let owners sold up in 2020.
 They were followed by a further 201,000 in 2021.

-Many of these landlords may also have been spooked by a 2020 Office of Tax Simplification Report.
+Many of these landlords may also have been spooked by an Office of Tax Simplification Report.
 This recommended aligning CGT rates with Income Tax.
-If this went ahead, it’s forecast that the Treasury would take an extra £14 billion per year.
+If this were to go ahead, it’s forecast that the Treasury would take an extra £14 billion per year.
+With the change to a Labour government, this looks even more likely and could be brought in anytime.

-Another factor that may be worrying landlords is the current CGT freeze.
-The tax-free CGT threshold will now remain stuck at £12,300 until 2026.
-This will bring many more people into the CGT trap – especially as house prices have been rising steadily, with only recent signs of a downturn.
+Another factor that may be worrying landlords are the reductions in the CGT tax free allowance down to a mere £3,000.
+This will bring many more people into the CGT trap – especially as house prices have been rising steadily with only recent signs of a downturn.
 Rapidly rising inflation will also eat away at the CGT threshold in real terms.

 Should I be worried about CGT?